 Jordan Bachynski had 25 points and seven rebounds for No. 10 seed Arizona State (21-12), which was making its first tournament appearance since 2009.
 Jahii Carson had 19 points and nine assists, and Jermaine Marshall added 17 points and seven rebounds.

-"It's a tough one, it's a tough way to end the game and end my career," Bachynski said.
+“It’s a tough one.
+It’s a tough way to end the game and end my career,” Bachynski said.

 Barnes lost three starters from that team, but Holmes and Ridley returned, and the Longhorns were determined to turn it around after the disappointing finish.
-They stumbled a bit heading into the tournament, losing five of eight, but they stepped up at the most critical time against the Sun Devils.
+They stumbled a bit heading into the tournament, losing five of eight, but stepped up at the most critical time against the Sun Devils.

 Gilling made two free throws on the other end, setting up the frantic finish.
 Gilling had four 3-pointers and 15 points for the Sun Devils, who lost their last four games of the season.

-The battle of at-large teams in the Midwest Regional featured a pair of coaches with a long history together.
-Barnes first met Herb Sendek at a 1978 basketball camp at the University of Pittsburgh, and Barnes had Sendek on his staff for one season when he was in charge at Providence.
+The battle of at-large teams in the Midwest Region featured a pair of coaches with a long history together.
+Barnes first met Sendek at a 1978 basketball camp at the University of Pittsburgh, and Barnes had Sendek on his staff for one season when he was in charge at Providence.
 They also coached against each other for years in the Atlantic Coast Conference.

 Their only other meeting in the NCAA tournament occurred in 2006, when Texas beat North Carolina State 75-54 in the round of 32.

-Both teams got off to fast starts, with Bachynski's jumper for Arizona State tying it at 21 with 12:32 to go.
-But Texas responded with a 9-0 run, beginning with Walker's two free throws and ending with Walker's 3 from the wing.
+It was a breakneck pace at the very start, with Bachynski’s jumper for Arizona State tying it at 21 with 12:32 to go.
+But Texas responded with a 9-0 run, beginning with Walker’s two free throws and ending with Walker’s 3 from the wing.

 Walker added a layup with 31 seconds left to help the Longhorns to a 41-36 halftime lead.
 He had 10 points at the break, and Isiah Taylor added nine points and five assists.